Gowri4622/aiagent/README.md

 #right1,2,3,4 start left1,2 up1,2

 class Environment:
-    """Abstract class representing an Environment.
-'Real' Environment classes inherit from this.
-Your Environment will typically need to implement:
-        percept:           Define the percept that an agent sees.
-        execute_action:    Define the effects of executing an action.
-                           Also update the agent.performance slot.
-    The environment keeps a list of .things and .agents (which is a subset of .things).
-Each agent has a .performance slot, initialized to 0.
-    Each thing has a .location slot, even though some environments may not need this."""

     def __init__(self):
         self.things = []
         self.agents = []

     def percept(self, agent):
-        """Return the percept that the agent sees at this point.
-(Implement this.)""" raise NotImplementedError
+        raise NotImplementedError

     def execute_action(self, agent, action):
-        """Change the world to reflect this action.
-(Implement this.)""" raise NotImplementedError
+        raise NotImplementedError

     def default_location(self, thing):
-        """Default location to place a new thing with unspecified location.""" return None
+        return None

     def is_done(self):
-        """By default, we're done when we can't find a live agent.""" return not any(agent.is_alive() for agent in self.agents)
+        return not any(agent.is_alive() for agent in self.agents)

     def step(self):
-        """Run the environment for one time step.
-If the actions and exogenous changes are independent, this method will do.
-If there are interactions between them, you'll need to override this method."""
         if not self.is_done():
             actions = []
             for agent in self.agents: